lionjo/cv-academic/content/publication/general-sprocess/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Physical Review C*
+publication: In *Nuclear Fusion*
-publication_short: In *PRC*
+publication_short: In *Nucl.
+Fus.*

-abstract: The fluid dynamics of a relativistic fireball with longitudinal and transverse expansion is described using a background-fluctuation splitting.
-Symmetry representations of azimuthal rotations and longitudinal boosts are used for a classification of initial state configurations and their fluid dynamic propagation in terms of a mode expansion.
-We develop an accurate and efficient numerical scheme based on the pseudospectral method to solve the resulting hyperbolic partial differential equations.
-Comparison to the analytically known Gubser solution underlines the high accuracy of this technique.
-We also present first applications of fluid dynamics with mode expansion (Fluidum) to central heavy ion collisions at the LHC energies featuring a realistic thermodynamic equations of state as well as shear and bulk viscous dissipation.
+abstract: We present modifications of the fusion reactor systems code PROCESS that allow for a description of a general class of stellarator power plants, based on a stellarator coil-set and the respective MHD plasma equilibrium.
+For this, we modify PROCESS such that each stellarator configuration enters the systems code via a set of effective parameters which can be calculated in advance before using them in new scaling models in PROCESS.
+Further, we show two applications of the new PROCESS version: firstly, we apply the code to three reactor-size stellarator devices with different aspect ratios, and secondly, to three coil-sets optimized for the same equilibrium with varying coil numbers.

 # Summary.
 An optional shortened abstract.
-summary: We present a new, accurate numerical scheme to solve the relativistic fluid dynamics of the Quark Gluon plasma using a background-fluctuation splitting.
+summary: We present modifications of the fusion reactor systems code PROCESS that allow for a description of a general class of stellarator power plants.

-tags: [QGP, Numerics, FluidDynamics]
+tags: [stellarators, systems codes, HELIAS, stellarator reactors, stellarator optimization]

 # Display this page in the Featured widget?
 featured: true